bielsalamimo/passman/README.md

 # TODO
 * [ ] Restore from .tar backup
+* [ ] Ask for master password before deleting a password

 # Contributing
 - Use `clang-format` on all files (`make format` runs it)